castwide/solargraph/README.md

 Solargraph uses [parser](https://github.com/whitequark/parser) for code analysis and [YARD](https://github.com/lsegal/yard) for API documentation.

-## Using the Solargraph Executable
+## Using the `solargraph` Executable

 The gem includes an executable that provides access to the library's features.
-For code completion, IDEs will typically integrate using solargraph serve or solargraph suggest.
+For code completion, IDEs will typically integrate using `solargraph server` or `solargraph suggest`.

 ### The Server